 New development proposals should conserve and, where possible, enhance the historic environment and assets of the parish.
-They should comply with the advice set out in current national and local historic environment policy and guidance.

-6.106 The Parish benefits from important historic landscapes and heritage assets.
+6.101 The Parish benefits from important historic landscapes and heritage assets.
 Their conservation is essential to retaining the attractiveness and character of the Parish.
 As evidenced in the consultation events for the Neighbourhood Plan, such conservation is a major concern of residents.

-6.107 As well as referring to national policies and those in the Saved Policies of the TWBC Local Plan 2006 and Core Strategy 2010, applicants for development should refer to TWBC's 'Historic Environment Review', 'TWBC Historic Landscape Characterisation', the Kent 'Historic Environment Record', Historic England Good Practice Advice Notes and Historic Environment Advice notes.
-Applications for development should demonstrate how they comply with relevant Supplementary Planning Documents and Supplementary Planning Guidance issued by Tunbridge Wells Borough Council and with the TWBC PSLP policies EN4 and EN5.
+6.102 As well as referring to national policies and those in the Saved Policies of the TWBC Local Plan 2006 and Core Strategy 2010, applicants for development should refer to TWBC's 'Historic Environment Review', 'TWBC Historic Landscape Characterisation', the Kent 'Historic Environment Record', Historic England Good Practice Advice Notes and Historic Environment Advice notes.
+Applications for development should demonstrate how they comply with relevant Supplementary Planning Documents and Supplementary Planning Guidance issued by Tunbridge Wells Borough Council and with the TWBC SLP policies EN4 and EN5.

-6.108 There are no Conservation Area Assessments for Matfield and Brenchley.
+6.103 There are no Conservation Area Assessments for Matfield and Brenchley.
 As described in Chapter 2, both Conservation Areas are characterised by a high number of listed buildings, some wide grass verges, brick footways in the village centres, flower-filled front gardens behind low picket fences or low walls and railings.
 Both Conservation Areas would be enhanced by measures to resolve parking problems, limit speeds and create safe crossing places, without damaging the appearance of the Conservation Area.
 An extension of the areas of brick footway would also be welcome.
 Reducing the height of hedges obscuring front gardens would enhance the appearance of the Brenchley Conservation Area.

-6.109 The parish's non-designated heritage assets include, but are not limited to:
+6.104 The parish's non-designated heritage assets include, but are not limited to:

-- Medieval and early post-medieval landscape features. - Historic routeways including ironways such as Furnace Lane and drovers' routes, with characteristic sunken sections and woodland or wildflower-rich verges, such as Petteridge Lane, Hatmill Lane, Cryals Road, Knowle Road. - Furnace Pond, its setting, pond bay and spillway (one of the three remaining furnace ponds in Kent and possibly the largest). - Paygate Cottage, the only remaining turnpike toll cottage in the parish, which had three turnpikes running through it. - The Castle Inn. - 19th and early 20th century farmhouses and farm buildings, such as those at Castle Hill, Knowle Road and Chantler's Hill. - The gardens at Marle Place, Crittenden House, Brattles Grange and Brenchley Manor.
+- Medieval and early post-medieval landscape features. - Historic routeways including ironways such as Furnace Lane and drovers' routes, with characteristic sunken sections and woodland or wildflower-rich verges, such as Petteridge Lane, Hatmill Lane, Watermans Lane, Cryals Road, Knowle Road. - Furnace Pond, its setting, pond bay and spillway (one of the three remaining furnace ponds in Kent and possibly the largest). - Paygate Cottage, the only remaining turnpike toll cottage in the parish, which had three turnpikes running through it. - The Castle Inn. - 19th and early 20th century farmhouses and farm buildings, such as those at Castle Hill, Knowle Road and Chantler's Hill. - The gardens at Marle Place, Crittenden House, Brattles Grange and Brenchley Manor.

-6.110 Appendix 3 contains maps produced by the HWAONB Unit that show land utilisation features, ancient routeways and historic settlements within the High Weald area of the parish, but those outside the AONB are not shown.
+6.105 Appendix 3 contains maps produced by the HWAONB Unit that show land utilisation features, ancient routeways and historic settlements within the High Weald area of the parish, but those outside the AONB are not shown.

-LE4 Valued Views
+LE4 Valued views